slimbootloader/documentation/source/how-tos/integrate-fastboot.rst

     <private_key>: BootloaderCorePkg/Tools/Keys/TestSigningPrivateKey.pem
-    cmdline.txt  : create an empty file for it
+    cmdline.txt  : Not required for fastboot to work.
+Create an empty file for it

 **Step 4:** Copy IAS image ``iasimage.bin`` into the *first* FAT partition on USB key